cehberlin/photobooth/ReadMe.md

 # Features
 - Display Live Preview (automatically enabling, disabling autofocus)
-- Photo Countdown
+- Photo countdown
-- External Push Buttons, the concept it based on the availability of 4 colorful pushbuttons.
+- External push buttons, the interaction concept it based on the availability of 4 colorful push buttons.
-- Applying fancy filters (implemented using Imagemagick), selectable by the user
+- Applying fancy filters inspired by Instagram (implemented using Imagemagick), selectable by the user
-- Configurable and modular (e.g. you can disable printing, filtering ...)
+- Configurable and modular (e.g. you can disable printing, filtering, set countdown, and timeouts ...)
-- Automated printing (current version uses an additional Windows computer for printing interfaced through provided python printing service as my printer did not work well in Linux, Replacing this interface with something based on `lp` is a minor adjustment)
+- Automated printing (current version uses an additional Windows embedded computer for printing.
+This Windows PC is interfaced through a provided python printing service.
+This was necessary because my printer did not work well in Linux.
+Replacing this interface with something based on `lp` is a minor adjustment)
 - Multi-Language suppport: Currently available are German and English
 - 2 Slideshow modes
    - Simple: Just randomly showing former taken photos